Foundations in Manual Therapy: Voice and Swallowing Disorders

 Cancellation Policy

 You may cancel your registration up to 14 days before the seminar, subject to a $50 processing fee.
 If you need to cancel less than 14 days before the workshop, you may transfer your registration to another seminar of your choice.
 Otherwise, you will forfeit the full registration fee.
 Refunds will be processed within 30 days of the refund request and returned to the payment method used for your initial payment.
-No matter the timing, all refunds for credit card payments will also be reduced by the actual Merchant Fees charged to merchants.
+Regardless of timing, all refunds for credit card payments will also be reduced by the actual Merchant Fees charged to merchants.
 The credit card processing company does not refund this fee to the merchant, and it is typically 3% of the purchase price.
-The actual transaction form, which shows your purchase and the merchant's fees, will be sent to you before processing the refund, so you can view the fee above.
+The transaction form, which shows your purchase and the merchant's fees, will be sent to you before the refund is processed, so you can view the fee above.

 We reserve the right to cancel any seminar due to minimum class enrollment requirements or other emergencies, in which case the tuition fee will be fully refunded within 30 days of the canceled event.
 Foundations in Manual Therapy Seminars is not responsible for any guaranteed/prepaid airline/hotel reservations.
 Before booking your travel, you are advised to email or call to confirm the class.